 Weren’t able to join us in Toronto?
 This year we recorded several plenaries and concurrent sessions: Follow the links below to view the recorded sessions.

 Saturday, September 21

-Featuring keynote speech by Jenn Gustetic, Program Executive for NASA’s Small Business Innovation Research Program, and remarks from Zephyrus Todd, @makerzeph.
+Featuring a land acknowledgement by Lindy Kinoshameg, Wiikwemkoong Unceded First Nation, and Leslie McCue, Mississaugas of Curve Lake First Nation; a keynote speech by Jenn Gustetic, Program Executive for NASA’s Small Business Innovation Research Program, and remarks from Zephyrus Todd, @makerzeph.
 Read about the presenters.

 |The Future Is Here: Youth Voices on Innovation

 Hear from youth of today that have taken their education into their own hands and are inventing the future.
 Four panelists range from ages 9 to 17 and are artists, makers, scientists, educators, and entrepreneurs.
 What is the future of education from a youth perspective?
 Read about the presenters.

 |Public Perceptions of Science: Wellcome Global Monitor 2018

 Wellcome’s Head of Public Engagement, Imran Khan, presents results from the most recent Wellcome Global Monitor, the world’s largest study on how people around the globe think and feel about science and major health challenges.
 Khan is joined by ASTC’s Senior Adviser for Science Engagement Policy and Partnerships, Erica Kimmerling.
 Read about the presenters.

 |Putting It on Paper: The Power of an Equity and Inclusion Statement